danlawless/auracle/book/vol-2-bridge/chapters/03-emotional-immaturity.md

 - Control disguised as concern
 - Spiritual language used to bypass repair
 - Children recruited to emotionally stabilize adults
+- Boundaries treated as betrayal
+- Love withdrawn when compliance falters

 This creates a system where:

 - Calm becomes threatening
 - Boundaries feel like abandonment
 - Differentiation feels like betrayal
+- Truth-telling is punished

 ---